DJ45X/PySecureLogin/README.md

 - `db_init.py` will initialize the databse, checking if the 'users' table exists, creating it if it doesn't with the proper fields.
 ___
 ### Future Ideas
-I plan to explore other methods to password encryption such as peppering and other hashing methods like bcrypt.
+I plan to explore other methods to password encryption such as peppering and other hashing methods similar to bcrypt.
 OAuth is another implementation that would be worth exploring in the future.